How to Serve Legal Documents to Members of The U.S. Military

 Coast Guard On-Post/Active Duty Service

-Similarly to the Air Force, there appears to be no distinguishing differences in how service of process is effectuated for members of the Coast Guard from members of the Army.
+Similarly to the Air Force, there appear to be no distinguishing differences in how service of process is effectuated for members of the Coast Guard from members of the Army.
 Commanding officers must make service members available for service, but again, they are not required to complete service.

 What that means is that is would be in your best interest to contact the legal office (Department of Defense security or JAG who would, in turn, provide you with the specific details of how service could be completed.
 Typically, either the Provost Marshall or law enforcement/security would escort you and/or arrange for service.

 Navy & Marine Corps On-Post/Active Duty Service

 For service upon members of the Navy or Marine Corps, service of process would be handled much in the same way that it is for members of the Army as outlined in the Code of Federal Regulation (Navy and Marine Corps 32 C.F.R. § 720.20).
 The main difference, however, is that the commanding officer must provide consent for the service member to be served.
 Additionally, Navy and Marine Corps. regulations specifically allow servicemembers to refuse service from out-of-state courts.